Com1-tech/Cloud-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

-- _TODO: What aspect of security do load balancers protect?
-The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
+-The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.

 What is the advantage of a jump box?_

-Creates a separation between networks with different security requirements.
+A jumpbox creates a separation between networks with different security requirements.
 Acts as a single audit point for traffic and a single place where user accounts can be managed.
 Provides auditing control.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the "file systems of the VMs on network" and "system metrics".
-- _TODO: What does Filebeat watch for?_Logs information about file systems and files that have changed and when.
+- Filebeats watch for log info about file systems and files that have changed and when.
-- _TODO: What does Metricbeat record?_Detects changes in system metrics, such as CPU usage.
-Failed SSH login attempts, failed sudo escalations and CPU/RAM statistics.
+- Metricbeat records and detects changes in system metrics, such as CPU usage, failed SSH login attempts, failed sudo escalations and CPU/RAM statistics.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.